-The VIFAA program is led by DG, with partners Wallace & Associates, Technoserve, and Results for Development.
-Through a four-year partnership with the Bill & Melinda Gates Foundation, we are implementing a program to improve, manage, and visualize fertilizer data in Africa.
+Visualizing Insights on Fertilizer for African Agriculture (VIFAA) is a four-year program led by DG in partnership with Wallace & Associates, International Fertilizer Development Center (IFDC), and Results for Development.
+With support from the Bill & Melinda Gates Foundation, we are implementing a program to improve, manage, and visualize fertilizer data in Africa.

 Building on the 2017 Fertilizer Dashboard Scoping

-All stakeholders will increasingly require reliable, high-quality fertilizer data to inform their planning and strategy decisions, but data use is currently limited by both insufficient supply and understanding of the needs and priorities of key decision-makers.
+In 2017, DG and our partners conducted a Scoping Study on Dashboard Development for Fertilizer Systems.
+Through this three-month study, we spoke with more than 100 agricultural stakeholders across Ghana, Nigeria, Cote d'Ivoire, Ethiopia, Kenya, and Tanzania.
+The goal was to inform the development of a fertilizer dashboard for SSA, which would provide insight on sector performance for decision-makers.
+All stakeholders will increasingly require reliable, high-quality fertilizer data to inform their planning and strategy, but data use is currently limited by both insufficient supply and understanding of the needs and priorities of key decision-makers.

-In addressing the political economy of fertilizer decision-making and supporting strengthened data supply at country level, we will deliver dashboards that provide the data and intelligence needed to support real decisions prioritized by key public and private sector stakeholders.
-Through better decisions by public and private sector actors, countries can improve their performance on the AU Agriculture Transformation Scorecard indicator of fertilizer use.
+In addition, VIFAA’s Data Innovation fund is making investments to increase the data supply that provides the intelligence needed to support decisions prioritized by key public and private sector stakeholders, which can improve country-level fertilizer use and performance on the AU Agriculture Transformation Scorecard indicator.